 Advance lab and field testing to validate product performance, durability and customer acceptance while providing regular updates on objectives, milestone achievement and co-funding participation.

-Partner with market actors, DOE, CEE, utilities and other EE organizations to support adoption of the Advanced Water Heater Specification (AWHS) and/or improved test procedures associated to GHPWH.
+Partner with market actors, U.S, DOE, Consortium for Energy Efficiency, utilities and other energy efficiency organizations to support adoption of the Advanced Water Heater Specification (AWHS) and/or improved test procedures associated to GHPWH.

 Leverage the alliance’s consumer and lab research to increase EGWH sales nationally, increase supply chain support and reduce technology and product costs.
 This will ensure greater product availability and reduced costs for Northwest customers.